 Target Audience: Individuals who are new to estimating or are looking to hone their skills.
 Prerequisite: An understanding of electrical construction and the application of electrical material and completion of NECA’s Introduction to the Manual of Labor Units online course (included with registration).

 Complete the below registration form to confirm your attendance.

-Note: Classes are subject to cancellation two weeks in advance, in the event sufficient registration is not received.
+Note: Classes are subject to cancellation one week in advance, in the event sufficient registration is not received.
 No refunds one week prior to class.